OpenSats/website/public/static/opensats-grant-application-template.md

 Please submit a proposed budget in USD, including a breakdown of how the funds will be used and the grand total.

+### AI / Compute Cost

+LLM tokens, APIs, and hardware if you want to self-host models.
+None or $0 is fine.
+We are happy to fund this when it helps the work.

 ### Prior Funding

 Has this project received prior funding?
 (Yes / No)